 If you wish to cancel your loan prior to disbursement, contact the Financial Aid Office either in writing, in person or through Warhawks email.

 The interest rate on both Direct Subsidized and Unsubsidized Loans are variable and adjusted annually on July 1st.
 The interest rate is not to exceed 8.25%.
-For Subsidized Loans, the undergraduate interest rate is 3.4% and the graduate rate is 6.8%.
+For Subsidized Loans, the undergraduate interest rate is 3.86%.
 The interest that accrues is paid by the Department of Education during periods of authorized deferment.
-For Unsubsidized Loans, the interest rate for both undergraduate and graduate students is 6.8%.
+For Unsubsidized Loans, the interest rate for undergraduate is 3.86% and 5.41% for graduate students.
 You are required to pay all interest, even during a period of authorized deferment.
 You have the option of capitalizing your interest while you are in school; however, please be aware that by doing so, you will ultimately owe more money when you graduate or leave school.
 Capitalized interest increases the principal balance of your loans and the total amount of interest costs you incur.

 Deferment and forbearance are the terms used for postponing your student loan payments.

 Deferment is when you are postponing your payments for a specific period time for a specific reason.
 Deferment is not automatic; you must apply for deferment through your lender.
 Here are some reasons you might be granted a deferment: